KDE/rust-qt-binding-generator/README.md

 }
 ```

-This file describes an binding with one object, `Greeting`. `Greeting` has one property: `message`.
+This file describes a binding with one object, `Greeting`. `Greeting` has one property: `message`.
 It is a writable property.

 The Rust Qt Binding Generator will create binding source code from this description: